-To the best of the knowledge of management of the Company and other than as disclosed herein, there are no known existing or potential conflicts of interest among the Company and its Directors, officers or other members of management as a result of their outside business interests.
-However, certain of the Company's Directors and officers serve as directors, officers and controlling shareholders of other companies, and therefore it is possible that a conflict may arise between their duties to the Company and their duties as a director, officer or controlling shareholder of such other companies.
-In the event of such a conflict, the parties will comply with the conflict of interest provisions of the OBCA.

-Committees of the Board of Directors
+To the best of the knowledge of management of the Company and other than as disclosed herein, there are no existing or potential material conflicts of interest among the Company or a subsidiary of the Company, its Directors, officers or other insiders of the Company or a subsidiary of the Company.
+Certain of the Company's Directors, officers or other insiders serve as directors, officers and controlling shareholders of other companies, and therefore it is possible that a conflict may arise between their duties to the Company and their duties as a director, officer or controlling shareholder of such other companies.
+In the event that any such conflict of interest arises (or could potentially arise), the parties will comply with the conflict of interest provisions of the OBCA.
+Any decision made by any of such Directors involving the Company will be required to be made in accordance with their duties and obligations to deal honestly and in good faith with a view to the best interests of the Company.